pyushkevich/crashs/README.md

 # CRASHS: Cortical Reconstruction for Automatic Segmentation of Hippocampal Subfields (ASHS)
 CRASHS is a surface-based modeling and groupwise registration pipeline for the human medial temporal lobe (MTL).
-It is used to postprocess the results of [ASHS](https://github.com/pyushkevich/ashs) segmentation with ASHS atlases that contain a white matter label.
+It can be used to perform groupwise analysis of pointwise measures in the MTL, such as cortical thickness, longitudinal volume change, functional MRI activation, microstructure, etc. It uses similar principles to whole-brain surface-based analysis pipelines like [FreeSurfer](https://surfer.nmr.mgh.harvard.edu/) and [CRUISE](https://doi.org/10.1016/j.neuroimage.2004.06.043), but restricted to the MTL region.
+CRASHS is used to postprocess the results of [ASHS](https://github.com/pyushkevich/ashs) segmentation with certain ASHS atlases.

+Some of the newer ASHS atlases include the white matter label, which is used by CRASHS.
+For other ASHS atlases, CRASHS can paint in the white matter label using [nnU-Net](https://github.com/MIC-DKFZ/nnUNet).
 CRASHS uses the [CRUISE](https://doi.org/10.1016/j.neuroimage.2004.06.043) technique implemented in the [NighRes software](https://nighres.readthedocs.io/en/latest/) to fit the white matter segmentation with a surface of spherical topology, and find a series of surfaces spanning between the gray/white boundary and the pial surface.
 The middle surface is inflated and registered to a population template, allowing surface-based analysis of MTL cortical thickness and other measures such as functional MRI and diffusion MRI.

 The CRASHS pipeline is described in the supplemental material to our paper in the special issue of Alzheimer's and Dementia on the [20th anniversary of ADNI](https://doi.org/10.1002/alz.14161).

 ## Installation using `pip`

 CRASHS requires the `nighres` package, which cannot be installed with `pip`.
 To install `nighres`, please follow the [installation instructions](https://nighres.readthedocs.io/en/latest/).
-To our knowledge, ARM64 architecture is currently not supported.
+To our knowledge, the ARM64 architecture (newer Macs) is currently not supported.

 Once `nighres` is installed, you can install CRASHS: